 Mister and Lady Day: Billie Holiday and the Dog Who Loved Her by Amy Novesky, illustrated by Vanessa Brantley Newton

 Billie Holiday was one of the greatest jazz singers of all time.
 She didn’t have a huge voice, but one that was marked with sorrow and heartfelt emotion.
-Her childhood was difficult and her adult life, tumultuous.
+Her childhood was difficult and her adult life was tumultuous.
 One positive constant in her life, though, was her dogs.
 This picture book focuses on Lady Day’s relationship with her dogs, particularly her favorite one, Mister, a Boxer.
-Mister’s devotion to Billie and her deep affection for him as well create a loving lens in which to view Lady Day’s life. [picture book, ages 6 and up]
+Mister’s devotion to Billie and her deep affection for him also create a loving lens through which to view Lady Day’s life. [picture book, ages 6 and up]

 Ella Fitzgerald (born 1917)

 Skit-Scat Raggedy Cat: Ella Fitzgerald by Roxane Orgill, illustrated by Sean Qualls

 Ella was thirteen during the Great Depression growing up in Yonkers, New York.
 Still, her singing and dancing skills garnered coins for her street performances, even more than the shoeshine boys!
 When Ella was fourteen, her mother died and she was sent to live with her aunt in Harlem.
 It was a tough transition, but it got worse.
 She ended up in an orphanage on the Hudson River which she ran away from and then lived on the streets of Harlem.
 When she was seventeen, she performed during Amateur Night at the new Apollo Theater and won first prize.
 She won first prize again at The Harlem Opera House’s Amateur Night.
 Soon everyone was talking about Ella.
 She joined the Chick Webb band and by twenty-one, she was a star.